hannahlog/fix-pixel-grid/README.md

 - `--out` -- specify an output directory.
 Otherwise, outputs will be written to `./out` by default

 - `--force-square` -- specifies that the vertical and horizontal scale are the same: the blocks must be as tall as they are wide.
 (This is not always true, e.g. _Sonic the Hedgehog (8-bit)_ on Game Gear has "pixels" that are 3:2 in aspect.)
-Otherwise, the tool will not assume that the hoizontal and vertical axes have the same scale
+Otherwise, the tool will not assume that the horizontal and vertical axes have the same scale

 - `--force-scale` -- convenience option specifying a size for the pixel blocks other than the one apparent in the input.
 E.g. on an input where most blocks are 2 pixels tall and 2 pixels wide, `--force-scale 4` will attempt to recreate the gif as if it had been recorded at x4 the native resolution, instead of at x2